elwooha6/sixdd6.github.io/index.md

  * Drill - Increases Mining speed
  * Chainsaw - Increases plant cutting speed
  * Auto-hammer - Increases build speed

+ * Toolbelt - Combine the three basic tools to get a toolbelt which increases all three work speeds in one accessory item!
+ * Advanced Toolbelt - Combine the three advanced tools to get an advanced toolbelt which increases all three work speeds even further in one accessory item!

  * More tools coming soon!